-The Company combines the experience of mine discoverers John-Mark Staude (President, CEO, Director), Greg Myers (Vice President of Exploration) with the financing and business management expertise of Rob Scott (CFO), Brian Groves (Director), James Clare (Director), and Michael Doggett (Director).
-The management of the Company has experience developing significant shareholder value and has assembled a team that can build a valuable and successful organization.
+The Company combines the experience of mine discoverer John-Mark Staude (President, CEO, Director) with the finance and business management expertise of Rob Scott (CFO), Brian Groves (Director), James Clare (Director), and Michael Doggett (Director).
+Management has experience in developing significant shareholder value and they have assembled a team that can build a valuable and successful organization.